UrloMythus/MammaMia/README.md

-In the repo there is a config.json that you can modify to change some aspects of the addon like the domains of the sites.
+Configuration is now handled through environment variables.
+You can modify the `example.env` file and rename it to `.env` to change aspects of the addon like the domains of the sites.
 "1" means True, "0" means False

 Down here all explained: